- Can I get school credit for the course? (e.g., MPH, MPVM)

 - What travel documents will I need for entry into Tanzania?

-- Most non-citizens of Tanzania will require a visa for entry; however, these requirements differ by home country so please check.
-For U.S. citizens entering Tanzania, visas for study purpose should be obtained before traveling, see embassy web links below for more detail.
+- Most non-citizens of Tanzania will require a visa for entry.
+Once admitted to the course, organizers will be in touch with you regarding the visa application process.
+Every participant who needs a visa will be given a visa invitation letter, and then you can apply for a visa online.
 Cost has been $100 USD for citizens and $50 for non-U.S. citizens.
 In addition to visas, a passport valid for six months beyond date of entry with at least one blank page is required for entry.

 - What pre-trip safety training and group meeting are required?

 - Typically two Skype or Zoom virtual group meetings are planned for all participants to discuss course logistics and ask questions about planning for their trip.

 - There is also a required safety training that involves two virtual Skype/Zoom meetings and a series of small reading assignments with quizzes you are required to complete in advance of the course.